 CAUTION: This former route of the CT is not currently open or maintained.
 At one time, the CT on Cumberland Mountain was on easements through a landholding entity, but no longer.
 The state now owns a large tract on top where the original CT was located.
-Access to this state-owned land is being constructed and is scheduled to be completed this summer; trailhead parking will be added at a later time.
+Access to this state-owned land is being constructed.
+Schedule unknown.
+Trailhead parking will be added at a later time.
 Check back for updates and access information.

 WILSON GAP TO CARR GAP